Dungyichao/http_server/README.md

 , or you can read from the pdf version provided in this tutorial (folder: doc).

 # 1. Basic Knowledge <br />
+In the internet world, there is always a server who can serve multiple clients.
+For example, Google, Netflix, Facebook... and so on are servers.
+People like us are client and we can use web browser (Chrome, Edge, Opera, Firefox....) to communicate with servers. <br />

 <p align="center">
 <img src="/img/server-client-role.JPG" height="100%" width="100%">
 </p>
-In the internet world, there is always a server who can serve multiple clients.
-For example, Google, Netflix, Facebook... and so on are servers.
-People like us are client and we can use web browser (Chrome, Edge, Opera, Firefox....) to communicate with servers.